dawnarc/find_package_example/README.md

 > [!WARNING]
 > Because Module mode doesn't need installation script in CMakeLists.txt, so you must copy files by hand.

-Then address to file [FindFOO.cmake](module_mode/main/cmake/modules/FindFOO.cmake), this's an example to config third party path for `CMAKE_MODULE_PATH`.
+Then Locate to file [FindFOO.cmake](module_mode/main/cmake/modules/FindFOO.cmake), this's an example to config third party path for `CMAKE_MODULE_PATH`.
-You must add `FindXXX.cmake` file for you every third party library.
+You must create `FindXXX.cmake` file manually for you every third party library.

 Take a look at [CMakeLists.txt](module_mode/main/CMakeLists.txt):
 + Add path to search FindFOO.cmake: